IRFM/IMASViz/doc/source/manual/plotting_1d_arrays.rst

 :guilabel:`Table Plot View` allows the user to create a multiplot window by plotting every array from selection to its own plot display.
-The plot displays are arranged to resemble a table layout, as shown in figure below.
+The plots are arranged to resemble a table layout as shown in the figure below.

 .. figure:: images/TablePlotView_example.png